header-banner-honey-jars.jpg

 Photo Credit: Jane Alice Liu

 A refractometer is based on how light is refracted in a liquid.
 Essentially, it’s like a tiny microscope.
 A dot of honey is wiped onto a glass plate, covering the entire plate.
 It is then angled towards the light.
-Inside the refractometer is a scale (often blue), and the light that is reflected by the honey will turn part of the scale white, creating a line that shows the water content.
-A beekeeper needs to make sure that he or she tests honey samples from both the middle of the comb and the outside to ensure an even water content.
+Inside the refractometer is a scale (often blue), and the light reflected by the honey will turn part of the scale white, creating a line that shows the water content.
+A beekeeper must ensure that he or she tests honey samples from both the middle of the comb and the outside to ensure an even water content.
 5

-If the moisture is right, the combs are ready to be centrifuged to sweep the honey out of the combs.
+If the moisture is correct, the combs are ready to be centrifuged to sweep the honey out of the combs.

-But, it is not only the water content that allows a honey made in Germany the seal of approval by the German Beekeeper Association.
+However, it is not only the water content that allows German-made honey the seal of approval from the German Beekeeper Association.
 Fructose and glucose content, saccharose content and many more factors are also important.
 And let’s not forget that honey is distinguished by the flower bees use as their source (e.g. rapeseed honey must have a certain percentage of pollen from the rapeseed plant).

 Most viewed